Cache-Control

 must-understand

-The server sends the must-understand directive to indicate that caches is expected to store the HTTP response only in cases where it recognizes the status code and understands the requirements.
+The must-understand directive instructs a cache to store the response only when the cache recognizes the status code and understands the associated caching requirements.

 Cache-Control: must-understand, no-store